3p3r/puppeteer-command-server/README.md

 # puppeteer-command-server

-Exposes basic browser automation through HTTP and MCP
+Exposes basic browser automation through HTTP and MCP for generative UI apps.

 ## Methodology

-This project on launch exposes three functional endpoints:
+This project on launch exposes two functional endpoints:

-- a reverse HTTP proxy to browser tabs
-- a RESTful HTTP server
+- a RESTful API HTTP server
 - a MCP server

 For example:

 - `http://localhost:3000/api`: the RESTful API
 - `http://localhost:3000/mcp`: the MCP endpoint
-- `http://localhost:3000/proxy/:tabId/:requestUrl`: the reverse HTTP proxy URL to the tab with the given ID

-Port is configurable with the `PORT` environment variable (default: `3000`).
+Port is configurable with the `PCS_PORT` environment variable (default: `3000`).

 On running the server, it attempts to find the first available Chrome or Chrome adjacent installation on the host machine.
 This setting can be updated over HTTP